kbroman/d3examples/mongodb/ReadMe.md

 ## D3.js with MongoDB

-This is a small example to have a D3-based graph that is connected to a mongoDB database.
+This is an illustration of the use of mongoDB with D3.js: a D3-based graph that is connected to a mongoDB database

 - [`grab_anscombe.R`](https://github.com/kbroman/d3examples/blob/master/mongodb/grab_anscombe.R)
   &ndash; an R script to pull the data for